Go Back

 • Preheat oven to 425 degrees F.

-• In a small bowl, whisk together 4 tbsp olive oil, maple syrup, dijon mustard, Italian seasoning, apple cider vinegar, rosemary, salt and pepper..
+• In a small bowl, whisk together 4 tablespoons olive oil, maple syrup, dijon mustard, Italian seasoning, apple cider vinegar, rosemary, salt and pepper.
 Whisk all of the ingredient together until they are well combined.

-• Spread the butternut squash and shallots onto a large sheet pan in one single layer.
-Spread the chicken thighs out, on top of the squash and shallots.
+• Spread the butternut squash and shallots onto a large baking sheet in one single layer.
+Tuck the chicken thighs between the squash and shallots, skin side up.

 • Drizzle the chicken and squash with half of the maple dijon mixture.
 Set aside the remaining mixture.